deifactor/lost-purpose/README.md

 The deck is worth a shot if you're queer/transhuman/generally Weird, but sadly out of print (as of August 2018) and unreasonably expensive to buy second-hand.
-Egypt Urnash has kindly given me permission to use the card lists.
+Egypt Urnash has kindly given me permission to use the art assets and her interpretations.

 ## Licensing

 All of my own work (everything outside of `frontend/assets`) is licensed under the MIT license found in `LICENSE`.
-The art assets are licensed using the per-directory `LICENSE` files.
-Note that some art assets are stored outside of the repository.
+The assets are licensed using the per-directory `LICENSE` files.